AtlasOfLivingAustralia/ala-name-matching/doc/matching-algorithm-v2.md

 The search algorithm can either return a simple result or a result with attached metrics.
 The metrics are flags indicating the type of match (exact, canonical, fuzzy etc.) and any associated warnings, such as a parent-child synonyms or excluded names.

+## Errors and Exceptions

+Sometimes these are recorded as errors, sometimes they are thrown as exceptions, depending on entry point into the API.
+Normal matching to a single taxon usually implies a default handling of these exceptions.

+* **Affinity species** Raised when a name has an "affinity" marker, such as *Xanthorrhoea aff. bracteata* Since this means, essentially, "like but not" it represents a match that would be inaccurate if matched to *Xanthorrhoea bracteata* itself.
+These are usually matched to a higher taxon.
+* **Associated name excluded** Raised when we have two matches, one which is excluded and one which is not.
+This can happen for something which is present in one place but not in another.
+  In this case, the non-excluded name is generally used, since distribution information is not used.
+* **Confer species** Raised when a name as a "confer species" marker, such as *Lepidotrigla cf. japonica* This means that the species should be conferred to the species given, since it may not be the same species.
+  There are a number of known confer species entries in the name matching index.
+This is a marker that the match may not be correct.
+* **Excluded species** The name is excluded. (ie. you thought you saw one but you were wrong) If there is a correct taxon that the excluded name is, then it can be treated as a synonym.
+Some names are completely excluded.
+* **Homonym** Indicates an unresolved homonym.
+This is usually because the name has been used across different nomenclatural codes and there is not enough information supplied to disambiguate the name.
+  In some cases, the IRMNG database also triggers a homonym because the name is present there, even though it is not present in the main name index.
+* **Matched to misapplied name** Indicates that, as well as an accepted concept, there is also one or more misapplied names that matches the name.
+In this case, the accepted concept is matched to but this flags the possibility of a mis-supplied name.
+For example *Gonocarpus tetragynus* is a name with an accepted concept that has also been misapplied to *Gonocarpus diffusus* and *Gonocarpus teucrioides*
+* **Misapplied name** A misapplied name with no accepted concept for that name.
+  If the name has been misapplied to a a single accepted concept, then that concept can be used, otherwise a hihger taxon match is often used.
+* **Parent-child synonym** Raised when we have a synonym of species A pointing to a subspecies B of the same species A. This indicates that splitters have been at work and what was once regarded as a single species is now several subspecies of that species.
+  For example, *Corvus coronoides* has a synonym to *Corvus coronoides coronoides* as well as it being its parent and there is another subspecies, *Corvus coronoides perplexus*.
+  Generally, the subspecies is assumed when the species name is supplied.
+* **Question species** A supplied name with a question mark in it.
+  If you don't know then neither do the name matching algorithms.
+  Flags a possible erroneous match.
+* **Species plural** A name with a multiple species marker in it.
+For example *Pachyptila spp.*
+  This indicates a variety of species of a particular genus for family and is usually matched to a higher taxon.